Aks27-hub/project/README.md

 Follow simple, relaxing yoga poses designed to reduce stress and improve your overall well-being.
 These asanas will help you relax and rejuvenate.

 ## How it was built
 This app was built in Android Studio 4.2 using java language.
-Android Studio IDE is an application that can be used to build mobile apps using java.
+Android Studio IDE is an application that can be used to build mobile apps using java/kotlin.

 ## What makes it special
 The things that makes it special are the above features like music and painting.
 The peaceful and relaxing music makes the user relax and reduce stress.